 The Seattle Art Museum is located around a mile from the Olympic Sculpture Park, showcasing temporary and permanent global exhibits and installations.
-On the first Thursday of every month, admission is free for all, and on the first Friday of every month, admission is free for seniors.
+On the first Thursday of every month, admission is free for all, and access is free for seniors on the first Friday of every month.

 2. Relax With a Good Book in the Seattle Central Public Library

 Seattle Central Public Library is an architectural delight both inside and out.
 The structure gives the impression of floating floors, and the diamond-shaped glass windows provide views out to the city and waterfront from the tenth floor.
 Locals and visitors can visit for free and relax in the reading room, use the free Wi-Fi and public computers, or enjoy a coffee in the café.

 Take a self-guided tour to see the red floor, book spiral, and hidden octopus mural, or join a free guided tour Monday through Saturday from 11 a.m. to 5 p.m.

 3. Photograph the Seattle Skyline From Kerry Park